KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 179. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 180. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 181. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-182. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.

 ## [MMM-MyWeather by martinkooij](https://github.com/martinkooij/MMM-MyWeather)